abarichello/godot-ci/README.md

 | ITCHIO_USERNAME | Your username on Itch.io, as in your personal page will be at `https://<username>.itch.io` |`username`
 | ITCHIO_GAME | the name of your game on Itchio, as in your game will be available at `https://<username>.itch.io/<game>`  |`game`
 | BUTLER_API_KEY | An [Itch.io API key](https://itch.io/user/settings/api-keys) is necessary for Butler so that the CI can authenticate on Itch.io on your behalf. **Make that API key `Masked`(GitLab CI) to keep it secret** |`xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx`

+## Troubleshoot

+#### Problems while exporting
+- Check that the export names on `export_presets.cfg` match the ones used in your CI script.
+- Check the paths used in your CI script, some commands may be running in the wrong place if you are keeping the project in a folder (like the `test-project` template) or not.